yangzai/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
+A: Each pair of naked twins in a unit has no other possible values other than the pair of values that made them twins, and the implication of this can be propagated by excluding the values from the rest of the boxes in the unit, effectively narrowing their possible values.
-A: For each unit, find pairs of boxes with with the same values of length 2.
+For each unit, find pairs of boxes with with the same values of length 2.
-Propagate the constraint by removing the values from all other boxes within the unit.
+Propagate the constraint by removing the values of each pair from all other boxes within the unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+A: Similar to existing row, column and square units, each diagonals consist of 9 squares with the constraint of having each of the numbers 1 to 9 to appear exactly once.
-A: Add 2 more unit constraints for the 2 possible diagonals in a puzzle.
+We can do this by adding 2 more unit constraints for the 2 possible diagonals in a puzzle.
+With the consideration of all units including the 2 new ones, we can then perform constraint propagation by apply existing strategies to reduce the possible values of each box iteratively.

 ### Install